-The drainage divide is like making pasta: you create a ridge with the flower so that the egg doesn’t flow out onto your counter!
+Think of the drainage divide like the flower when making pasta: you create a ridge with the flower so that the egg (the water) doesn't flow out onto your counter.

 A watershed is not only defined by topography, but also by what common body of water it flows into.
 Small watersheds can combine to drain into another, larger common body of water, making that group of small watersheds one big watershed.
 This might sound confusing, but think of it like a jigsaw puzzle.
 Small pieces (watersheds) can be combined until we have a simpler puzzle with fewer (and larger) pieces.

 Take the Lake Ontario watershed for example.
 All of the surrounding small watersheds eventually flow into Lake Ontario, making up one big “Lake Ontario watershed.”
 This watershed combines with Lake Huron’s watershed, Lake Superior’s watershed, and all of the other Great Lakes until you have one massive “Great Lakes watershed.”